deablosf/project_Pg/README.md

 Spash Image!

-SECTION 2 THe World
+SECTION 2: THe World

-SECTION 3 You
+SECTION 3: You
 Will now build the functions to allow the visitors to click and see the differnt classifications and later on the powers.
 Will now add images to the details

 SECTION 4: The City
 Will now build the functions to allow the visitors to click and see the differnt Boroughs and later on important NPCs in those boroughs.
 Borough clicking is done.

+SECTION 5: The B+ System